MindPort-GmbH/VRIF-Interaction-Component/README.md

 ## Introduction

+VR Builder is a tool for quickly creating sequential interactive processes, like for example tutorials, by using an easy to use visual editor.
 This add-on allows to use VR Builder together with VR Interaction Framework.
-A VR Builder process guides the user through the application, while VRIF provides the interactions in the scene.
+It makes it possible for VR Builder to know when the user grabs something, if a lever has been pulled and so on.
+This way, it is possible to replace VR Builder's default interaction framework (XRIT) with VRIF, in order to leverage the unique strengths of the latter.

+## Installation

-## Requirements
+### Requirements

-This add-on requires VR Builder version 2.1.0 or later to work.
+- This add-on requires VR Builder version 2.2.0 or later to work.
+- This add-on is based on VRIF 1.81.
+Earlier versions might work, but they are untested.

+### How to Install

+1. First, ensure that both VRIF and VR Builder are present in the project.
-It is recommended to disable the built-in XR Interaction Component to use this integration.
-You can do so in `Project Settings > VR Builder > Settings`.
+1. As you are using a different interaction component, it is recommended to disable VR Builder's default interaction component.
+To do so, open `Project Settings > VR Builder > Settings` and uncheck `Enable built-in XR Interaction Component`.
+1. Navigate to `Assets/BNG Framework/Integrations/VR Builder` and import the Unity package for this add-on.
+1. Done!
+Now you can either open the demo scene from `Tools > VR Builder > Demo Scenes > VRIF Integration` or create a new VR Builder scene using the wizard by selecting `Tools > VR Builder > New Process Wizard...`.

+Note: VR Builder imports the XR Interaction Toolkit as a requirement for the built-in interaction component.
+If you don't need it, it is possible to remove it from the Package Manager after disabling the interaction component.

 ## Documentation